testlabs1/python_labs/Pythonlabs_Readme/Functions in python.md

 Embrace keyword arguments in Python Consider using the * operator to require those arguments be specified as keyword arguments.
 And remember that you can accept arbitrary keyword arguments to the functions you define and pass arbitrary keyword arguments to the functions you call by using the ** operator.

+Copy the below command and paste it into the Visual Studio Code

 ```
 def my_function(*kids):